 When grouping accessories, always remember they are often placed in odd numbers.
-The rule, or guideline if you prefer, simply states that things arranged in odd numbers are more visually appealing to the human eye.
+If you prefer, the rule, or guideline, simply states that things arranged in odd numbers are more visually appealing to the human eye.
 Groupings of items in odd numbers tend to look dynamic and more natural to us.
-Whereas, things that are grouped in even numbers tend to look stale, “staged,” and cold.
+Whereas things grouped in even numbers tend to look stale, “staged,” and cold.
 Three seems to be the magic number for interior design, but the rule also applies nicely for groupings of five or seven.
-And, not only does the “odd” number rule apply to interior design, but the principle shows up in many other areas of life from architecture to photography.
+And, not only does the “odd” number rule apply to interior design, but the principle shows up in many other areas of life, from architecture to photography.

 TIP NO. 3 – ADD CHARACTER BY LAYERING

 It is important to think about how each accessory coordinates with the other.
 However, it is key to remember that they should not match piece for piece.
-By layering similar elements with contrasting elements you are able to create visual interest and character.
-Layering involves placing items in front of or behind, stacked or grouped with each other to create a collected look.
-Whether you are accessorizing a small coffee table or an entire room, layering helps to create dimension and texture in an otherwise simple room.
+By layering similar elements with contrasting elements, you can create visual interest and character.
+Layering involves placing items in front of or behind, stacked or grouped to create a collected look.
+Whether you are accessorizing a small coffee table or an entire room, layering helps create dimension and texture in an otherwise simple room.